 In the world of bugs, there is most often an alter ego: a younger or older stage.
 For example, caterpillars turn into moths; beetles have larval stages.
 Some we never see.
 It’s important to know that many do no harm, and many help by eating pests.
 But a few cause gardeners heartache.
 Here are 10 to watch out for, along with advice from experts on how to reduce their numbers in your garden.

 Aphids are small, pear-shaped, sap-sucking insects with a “stylet,” straw-like piercing mouthparts.
 They often cause leaf curling and distorted growth at shoot tips.
 There are many species (including red-, green- and black-coloured aphids — having winged and wingless stages), affecting a wide variety of plants.
 They all reproduce quickly.

-Paul Zammit, Nancy Eaton director of horticulture at Toronto Botanical Garden, uses strong jets of water to dislodge aphids, coupled with rubbing his hands along leaves and stems to crush them.
-Victoria Bick, historic garden coordinator at Dundurn National Historic Site in Hamilton, Ont. — a restored kitchen garden managed according to 19th-century principles — says, “Historically, when aphids became out of control, the gardeners would be deployed with hand-pumped water sprayers to shoot them off the plants.
+Paul Zammit, former Nancy Eaton director of horticulture at Toronto Botanical Garden, uses strong jets of water to dislodge aphids, coupled with rubbing his hands along leaves and stems to crush them.
+Victoria Bick, historic garden coordinator at Dundurn National Historic Site in Hamilton, Ontario — a restored kitchen garden managed according to 19th-century principles — says, “Historically, when aphids became out of control, the gardeners would be deployed with hand-pumped water sprayers to shoot them off the plants.
 We make use of similar techniques, although with modern plastic water bottles and a bit of soap.”